ansys/pydynamicreporting/README.rst

 PyDynamicReporting makes no commercial claim over Ansys whatsoever.
-This library extends the functionality of Ansys Dynamic Reporting by adding a Python interface to Ansys Dynamic Reproting without changing the core behavior or license of the original software.
+This library extends the functionality of Ansys Dynamic Reporting by adding a Python interface to Ansys Dynamic Reporting without changing the core behavior or license of the original software.
 The use of PyDynamicReporting requires a legally licensed copy of an Ansys product that supports Ansys Dynamic Reporting.